Hurricane center back to tracking 3 systems including one that doused Florida

 The large area of disorganized showers and thunderstorms are a mix of a tropical wave and broad area of low pressure.

-“This system is forecast to move westward over Central America later today or tonight, and significant development is not anticipated.
-Regardless of development, locally heavy rainfall is possible over portions of Nicaragua and Honduras during the next day or so,” the NHC said.
+“However, locally heavy rainfall is possible over portions of Nicaragua, Honduras, and El Salvador during the next day or so,” the NHC said.

-It gives the system a 10% chance to form in the next 48 hours.

 -------